Correlated Quantum Phenomena in Confined Two-Dimensional Hexagonal Crystals: Emergent Correlated Phenomena in 2D moir e Quantum Materials

 Experiments have revealed correlated insulating states at integer fillings of the moiré superlattice, often accompanied by spontaneous symmetry breaking in spin, valley, or orbital sectors.
 These phases are widely interpreted as manifestations of strong correlations in the flat-band regime and are frequently adjacent to superconducting phases in the phase diagram.

 The mechanism of superconductivity in moiré materials remains under active debate.
 Within the $D_6$ symmetry of the moiré lattice, candidate pairing states include unconventional orders such as $d$-wave or chiral $p_x + i p_y$ superconductivity.
-Recent tunneling spectroscopy and transport measurements show evidence inconsistent with simple $s$-wave pairing, instead supporting unconventional superconducting states \cite{choi2019electronic,oh2021evidence,ko2023atomic,park2026experimental}.
-However, other works have proposed that electron–phonon coupling could generate conventional BCS-type pairing in these systems \cite{Wu2018PRL,Peltonen2018PRB,Lian2019PRL,zhuprb2025,zhuprb2026}.
-Additionally, correlation-driven pairing mechanisms, such as the Kohn–Luttinger effect \cite{KL2019}, where repulsive interactions give rise to effective attractive channels due to van Hove singularities \cite{Chen2025FiniteMomentumSC}, have also been discussed.
+Recent tunneling spectroscopy and transport measurements show evidence inconsistent with simple $s$-wave pairing, instead supporting unconventional superconducting states \cite{choi2019electronic,oh2021evidence,ko2023atomic,Aoki02102025,park2026experimental}.
+However, other works have proposed that electron-phonon coupling could generate conventional BCS-type pairing in these systems \cite{Wu2018PRL,Peltonen2018PRB,Lian2019PRL,zhuprb2025,zhuprb2026}.
+Additionally, correlation-driven pairing mechanisms, such as the Kohn-Luttinger effect \cite{KL2019}, where repulsive interactions give rise to effective attractive channels due to van Hove singularities \cite{Chen2025FiniteMomentumSC}, have also been discussed.

-Superconductivity in twisted multilayer graphene has been reported to persist under in-plane magnetic fields exceeding the Pauli limit, suggesting possible spin-triplet pairing or protection by spin–valley locking \cite{cao2021pauli}.
+Superconductivity in twisted multilayer graphene has been reported to persist under in-plane magnetic fields exceeding the Pauli limit, suggesting possible spin-triplet pairing or protection by spin-valley locking \cite{cao2021pauli}.
 These findings highlight moiré superlattices as a unique platform where strong correlations, topology, and unconventional superconductivity intertwine.